VivusHub/Vivus/README.md

 - [License](#license)

 ## Usage Guide
+The Graph API is HTTP-based, so it works with any languages that has an HTTP library such as cURL and more.
+An additional benefit is that you can use the Graph API library directly in your browser.

 ### Get Key
 This documentation assumes you already have an API access token or key.
 If you don't have one please log in to [Vivus](https://www.vivushub.com/vivus/interface/settings?ref=github).
 You'll find your token under settings.

 ### Create Event
-The Graph API is HTTP-based, so it works with any languages that has an HTTP library such as cURL and more.
-An additional benefit is that you can use the Graph API library directly in your browser.

-To create an event you need the following parameters:
+Vivus Hub gives you high flexiblity when creating and updating your event.
+To update create or modify your event using our API you need the following arguments:
-* `eventname` - The name of your event.
+* `eventname` [String] - The name of your event.
 * `organiser` - The name of the organiser.
 * `img` - Url to the event image.
 * `tag` - Short promotion tag for your event.